danpla/fontlink/README.md

 FontLink has a simple interface that mainly consists of two lists.
 The left one contains font sets; the right one shows fonts of the selected set.
-Each has a context menu and a toolbar for quick access for most frequently used actions.
+Each has a context menu and a toolbar for quick access to the most frequently used actions.

 You can create new sets or just use the default one.
 To quickly rename a set,